pkiraly/pkiraly.github.io/_posts/2016-07-02-generalization.md

 the measurement into their ingestion service.
 It was a good occasion to separate different concerns of the source code.

-Now we have a top level (software) project: [Metadata Quality Assurance Framework API](http://github.com/pkiraly/metadata-qa-api)
+Now we have a top level (software) project: [Metadata Quality Assurance Framework API](http://github.com/pkiraly/metadata-qa-api).
+It contains the actual measurements, and definition of the workflow.
+It also contains examples of metadata schema abstractions.

+I have started working with records come from an OAI-PMH service.